BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 ### Performer Spans

-The Peformer (message pump) acts as a Consumer.
+The Performer (message pump) acts as a Consumer.
 There are existing [Messaging](https://opentelemetry.io/docs/specs/semconv/messaging/messaging-spans/) Semantic Conventions for a Consumer.

 A Performer should create a span for each message that it processes.